-Uses & Effectiveness
+Uses & Effectiveness ?

 Insufficient Evidence for

 - Cancer.
 Early research suggests that taking 6-8 grams of noni daily might improve physical function, fatigue, and pain in people with advanced cancer.
-However, noni does not seem to reduce tumor size.

-- Age-related spinal damage (cervical spondylosis).
-Early research suggests that taking noni juice while participating in physiotherapy for 4 weeks can reduce neck pain and improve neck flexibility compared to physiotherapy alone.
-However, treatment with physiotherapy alone seems to relive pain and improve flexibility better than noni juice alone.
+- Arthritis of the neck (cervical spondylosis).
+Early research suggests that taking noni juice while participating in physiotherapy for 4 weeks can improve neck pain and flexibility better than physiotherapy alone.
+But physiotherapy alone seems to relieve pain and improve flexibility better than noni juice alone.

-- Exercise performance.
+- Athletic performance.
 Early research suggests that drinking a juice containing noni, grapefruit, and blackberry juices for 21 days can increase exercise endurance in distance runners.

 - Hearing loss.
 Early research suggests that drinking 4 ounces of noni juice daily for 3 months does not improve hearing in hearing-impaired women.

 - High blood pressure.
-Early research suggests that drinking 4 ounces of a specific noni juice (Tahitian Noni Juice) daily for one month can reduce blood pressure in people with high blood pressure.
+Early research suggests that drinking 4 ounces of noni juice daily for one month can reduce blood pressure in people with high blood pressure.

 - Osteoarthritis.
-Early research suggests that drinking 3 ounces of a specific noni juice (Tahitian Noni Juice) daily for 90 days can reduce the need for pain relievers and improve quality of life in people with osteoarthritis.
+Early research suggests that drinking 3 ounces of noni juice daily for 90 days can reduce the need for pain relievers and improve quality of life in people with osteoarthritis.

 - Nausea and vomiting after surgery.
-Noni fruit might reduce nausea.
-Some research shows that it reduces nausea after surgery.
-However, it does not appear to affect vomiting.
+Some research shows that noni fruit can reduce nausea after surgery.
+But it doesn't seem to reduce vomiting.

-- Liver problems.
+- Liver disease.

 - Stomach ulcers.